gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     If PostgreSQL is listening on a non-standard port, add `--port=` as well.

+    If your database is too large to be transferred in 30 minutes, you will need to increase the timeout, e.g., `--backup-timeout=3600` if you expect the initial replication to take under an hour.

     If you have to connect to a specific IP address, rather than the FQDN of the primary, to reach your PostgreSQL server, then you should pass `--sslmode=verify-ca` as well.
 This should **only** be the case if you have